 If you wait to buy them when you are in New York you run the risk of running out of tickets for the day you would like to go to the show because of the high demand.
 Don't hesitate, buying your tickets online is easy, safe and fast.

-You go to New York to have fun and after a long day of sightseeing there is nothing better than going up to one of the wonderful rooftops in the city to enjoy a drink and the sunset in the best company.
+You go to New York to have fun and after a long day of sightseeing there is nothing better than going up to one of the wonderful rooftops of the city to enjoy a drink and the sunset in the best company.

 One of the most glamorous rooftops in New York is 230 Fifth located on Fifth Avenue.
 It is a spectacular place with the typical modern atmosphere of the Big Apple.
 Outdoors it has the largest rooftop garden in the city but inside there is a large glassed-in lounge ideal for when temperatures are low.